materialstyle/materialstyle/site/content/3.0/components/spinners.md

 keywords: progress, spinners
 ---

-<p class="fs-4 ms-0 mb-4 text-secondary">Indicate the loading state of a component or page with spinners.</p>
+<p class="fs-4 ms-0 mb-4 page-description">Indicate the loading state of a component or page with spinners.</p>

 ## Material Design Spinner